 If you’re new to hygge, it’s a Danish concept that encompasses all those cozy little things that make you feel warm, fuzzy and content.
 And who wants to keep all that to themselves?
 We think hygge offers endless ideas for family time – whether it’s for a special occasion like Valentine’s Day or just a Saturday night in the middle of winter.

-Swap Movie Night for Hygge Night
+Swap Movie Night for Hygge Night: 3 Hygee Ideas for Family Time

 To start living the hygge life, pick an evening when your family might otherwise watch a movie together and declare it hygge night.
 Start by having everyone change into their favorite comfy clothes—whether that’s pajamas or sweats—then gather up your favorite blankets and settle in for…